scottbw/analytics-udd/udd/student_course_membership.md

 Institution

 ###Valid values
-Any
+Any string

 ###Format
 String (255)

 ###Notes

-##ATTAINMENT_TARGET
+##ATTAINMENT_TARGET_GRADE
 ###Description
-Mark or grade acting as a target of attainment for the student.
+Grade acting as a target of attainment for the student.

 ###Purpose
 Analysis.